Frequently Asked Questions

 Normally, students who transfer to CSUSB and major in Criminal Justice do not lose units in the major.
 The Admissions Office is responsible for considering general education courses.
 If you are transferring from an accredited four-year college, the Department counts your courses as if they were taken at CSUSB.
 If you transfer from a community or junior college, the Department only accepts courses that are equivalent to our lower division courses and three other community college courses as Criminal Justice electives.

-The Department offers one to three sections of the required courses each quarter and most elective courses are offered every quarter.
+The Department offers one to three sections of the required courses each semester and most elective courses are offered every semester.

 For Pre-Criminal Justice Majors, you must have a 2.3 GPA in the Pre-Major and a 2.5 GPA overall in order to be switched over to the full Criminal Justice Major.
 Current non-majors and Transfer students wishing to declare Criminal Justice as a major must have an over 2.75 GPA before declaring Criminal Justice.